 If you are already in Norway and wish to apply while in Norway you are subject to special requirements.
 For example, you must provide documentation showing that you are a skilled worker.
 Another requirement for eligibility for a family immigration residence permit is that your family member in Norway has a sufficiently high income.

 For applicants from your country, it may be difficult to be granted an application for family immigration in order to get married.
-This is because the UDI decides whether it is likely that you will return to your home country if you do not get married as planned.
+This is because UDI assesses whether it is likely that you will return to your home country if you do not get married as planned.
 It is more likely that your application for family immigration will be granted if you get married first.

 No, it will not affect your case if you marry in another country.
 It is important that the marriage is valid according to the laws of the country where you are getting married.
 It will affect your application if the marriage is not validly entered into.